Know Before You Go

-Winter is coming, and in Portland, that means plenty of rain.
+Winter in Portland usually means a hearty dose of rain.
 But that doesn’t mean you have to hide from the drizzly gray skies the city is known for.
-Au contraire — wet weather is perfect for fully appreciating a steamy dip in Mother Nature.
-Sitting in a warm pool while cool, fresh drops of rain splash your face is downright ethereal.
+Au contraire — wet weather is perfect for fully appreciating a relaxing dip in Mother Nature.
+Sitting in a steaming spring while cool, fresh drops of rain splash your face is a downright ethereal experience.

 Bagby Hot Springs

-The closest cluster of hot springs is located just under two hours away from Portland in the lush Mt.
+The cluster of hot springs closest to Portland is located just under two hours away in the lush Mt.
 Hood National Forest.
-Popular year-round, Bagby Hot Springs features several bathhouses and bathing options.
-After a 1979 fire burned down the original bathhouse, a new structure was built in its place that houses five private stalls, each with a tub.
-Below the main bathhouse, a large round wooden tub can comfortably fit a handful of friends, and tubs made of logs fit single bathers.
+Popular year-round Bagby Hot Springs features several bathhouses and bathing options.
+After a 1979 fire burned down the original bathhouse, a new structure was built in its place that houses five private stalls, each with its own tub.
+Below the main bathhouse, a large, round, wooden tub can comfortably fit a handful of friends, while tubs made of logs fit single bathers.

-The rustic tubs are filled from nearby hot springs, and because the temperatures are typically scalding, bathers must fill and carry buckets of cold water to get the baths to a comfortable warmth.
-Clothing is rare, and late in the evening, it’s been known to get unpleasantly rowdy.
+The rustic tubs are filled from nearby hot springs.
+Because the temperatures are typically scalding, bathers must fill and carry buckets of cold water to get the baths to a comfortable warmth.
+Clothing is rare, and late in the evening it’s been known to get fairly busy.
 Since the springs are only accessible by a 1.5-mile hike, it’s best to arrive with plenty of time (or flashlights) to make it back before dark.
 Bring $5 cash for parking.

 Breitenbush Hot Springs

-When you’re hungry, you can nosh on entirely organic vegetarian meals.
-Reservations are required for all visits.
-You must typically book well in advance to enjoy this retreat beyond a day, but daily passes are also offered on a $20 to $36 sliding scale.
-Because of the lack of cell service, it’s especially important to check and note directions before driving down.
+When you’re hungry, you can nosh on entirely organic, vegetarian meals.
+(Reservations are required for all visits.)
+You must typically book well in advance to enjoy this retreat for more than a day, but daily passes are also offered on a $20 to $36 sliding scale.
+Because of the lack of cell phone service, it’s especially important to check and note directions before driving there.

 Bigelow (Deer Creek) Hot Springs